isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-We can catch dangling pointers statically, so we don't need to rely on resource management to avoid violations from dangling pointers.
+We can catch many common cases of dangling pointers statically (see [lifetime safety profile](#SS-lifetime)).
+Function arguments naturally live for the lifetime of the function call, and so have fewer lifetime problems.

 ##### Enforcement